o-richard/DSA/README.md

 I find Go to be elegant (coming from the world of C, Python and Javascript).

 ### Recommendations
 Implement data structures and algorithms in the C programming language if possible.
-(Gotta love the segfaults first 😂).
+(Gotta love the segfaults first and dealing with raw memory with no leaks😂).

 ## Unimplemented Concepts